makingsounds/sounds/README.md

 Now that we have some basic terminology, let's record some voice!

 ### Recording Our Own Voice
 The first thing we'll need to do is come up with somethign to say.
-On a sheet of paper, `write down answers to these three questions`:
+On a sheet of paper, `write` down answers to these three questions:

 1. If you were going to have your own podcast what kind of podcast would it be?
     a.
 A journalistic (news) podcast